-Singer, actor.
-Born Richard Lewis Springthorpe, on August 23, 1949, in Sydney, Australia.
-The son of an Australian army officer, Springfield frequently moved throughout his childhood, living in both Australia and England.
-While in high school, he developed an affinity for music, began playing the guitar, and formed a band called the Jordy Boys.
+Born Richard Lewis Springthorpe, on August 23, 1949, in Sydney, Australia, Rick Springfield is the son of an Australian army officer.
+Springfield frequently moved throughout his childhood, living in both Australia and England.
+While in high school, he developed an affinity for music, began playing the guitar and formed a band called the Jordy Boys.
 He went on to perform with the groups Rock House and Zoot before launching a solo singing career with the 1971 Australian hit "Speak to the Sky."

 After an auspicious solo debut in Australia, Springfield was signed by the American-based label Capitol Records.
 In 1972, he moved to Los Angeles and released the album Beginnings.
 Featuring many of his previous Australian hits, including a new version of "Speak to the Sky," the album fared well on the charts.
-To Springfield's dismay, critics immediately labeled him the next teen pop idol.
-In 1973, in an attempt to shed his bubble gum image, Springfield moved to Columbia Records, where he recorded the disappointing LP Comic Book Heroes.
+But to Springfield's dismay, critics immediately labeled him the next teen pop idol.
+In 1973, in an attempt to shed his bubblegum image, Springfield moved to Columbia Records, where he recorded the disappointing LP Comic Book Heroes.

 Springfield recorded the well-received albums Success Hasn't Spoiled Me Yet (1982) and Living in Oz (1983) before making his cinematic debut in the romantic drama Hard to Hold (1984).
 While his female fans flocked to theaters, the film received lukewarm reviews from most critics.